 - 2. Academic Personnel Board.
-The President will appoint six members, three of whom will be selected from a slate of nominees elected by the Faculty Senate from the faculty at large.
-All nominees must hold the rank of professor or above with strong teaching and research records, selected from a variety of disciplines.
+The President or the President's designee will appoint ten members, five of whom will be selected from a slate of nominees elected by the Faculty Senate from the faculty at large.
+All faculty nominees must be senior-ranked faculty members with strong teaching and research records, selected from a variety of disciplines.
+Eligible faculty members are those who have attained the highest promotional rank in the faculty title series to which they are appointed and who do not also have an academic administrative appointment.
 Three times as many nominees as openings will be provided annually.
 The Chair is appointed by the President or the President's designee.
-The Academic Personnel Board advises the President with respect to promotion and tenure nominations, serving in a fact-finding and consultative role. - 3.
-University Curriculum Committee.
-The President or the President's designee shall appoint 12 voting members to this committee from the majority of baccalaureate degree-granting colleges within the University.
+The Academic Personnel Board advises the President or the President's designee with respect to promotion and tenure nominations, serving in a fact-finding and consultative role.
+The President or the President's designee may divide the Academic Personnel Board into more than one working group to expedite the review of nominations. - University Curriculum Committee.
+The President or the President's 3. designee shall appoint 12 voting members to this committee from the majority of baccalaureate degree-granting colleges within the University.
 The Senate shall elect twelve voting members from the faculty at large.
 Student Government shall select three non-voting members.
-A chair is appointed by the President or the President's designee.
+The non-voting chair shall be appointed by the President or the President's designee.
 A co-chair who shall have the right to vote shall be elected by and from the Committee Senate representatives.
-This Committee shall consider all requests for changes in undergraduate curricula or catalog listings, and for the addition of new courses of instruction in any of the colleges, divisions and schools of the University, except the Graduate School.
+This Committee shall consider all requests for changes in undergraduate curricula or catalog listings, and for the addition of new undergraduate courses of instruction in any of the colleges, divisions and schools of the University, except the Graduate School.
 When the question under consideration pertains to a course or courses at the "5000" level, available for graduate major credit, the Committee shall act jointly with the Graduate School.
 The Committee shall endeavor to eliminate unnecessary proliferation of courses and duplication of subject matter among courses.
-Ordinarily, the Committee's decisions on proposals to add courses to the curriculum or to delete courses from the curriculum shall be final, but the department that is offering the course or proposing to offer it, may appeal the Committee's decision to the Senate.
+Ordinarily, the Committee's decisions on proposals to add courses to the curriculum or to delete courses from the curriculum shall be final, but the department that is offering the course or proposing to offer it, may appeal the Committee's decision to the

+Senate.
 Such an appeal shall be addressed to the Committee, which shall either reverse its earlier decision or ask the Steering Committee to schedule Senate consideration of the appeal.
 The Committee's decision on proposals to add, delete, or make changes in programs of instruction leading to undergraduate degrees shall not be a final decision, but shall be submitted to the Senate for final action.
 When the Committee begins to consider items requiring Senate approval, the Committee's co-chair shall inform the Chair of the Academic Policy Council.